karthikathota/DSA/Readme.md

 # DATASTRUCTURES

-A DATASTRUCTURE is a way to store and organize data to optimize its usage.
+A data structure is a fundamental concept in computer science and software engineering that defines how data is organized, stored, and manipulated in a computer program.
+Data structures provide a way to represent and manage data efficiently, allowing for easy access, modification, and retrieval of information.
+They serve as the building blocks for designing algorithms and solving complex problems.

 ## ADT(ABSTRACT DATA TYPES)

-Define the data and its operation but not implementaion.
-For example in C if we take printf and scanf we know what they do but not how they are defined in the header file.
+In simple words we can deifne an ADT as an high level description of collection of data and operations that can be performed on the data.
+In other words, it specifies what the data structure does, not how it does it.
+Some of the common examples of ADTs are STACK, QUEUE, LIST etc.

 # STACK